WestGrid/ubcSummerSchool2018/1-program.md

 ## Apr-17 @2pm meeting

 - registration page is up (for now password-protected)
+  - announcement/registration live on Apr-26 or could even be before then if ready
+- will need to make this page *presentable* by Apr-25
+  - everybody please check the website for errors, corrections, etc.
-- corrdinating recording / broadcasting (including to the overflow room) with Garth
+- Alex: coordinating recording / broadcasting (including to the overflow room) with Garth
 - Cedar reservations: collecting data from instructors
   - GPU reservation will be difficult, but let's wait for the registration numbers first
 - 50 guest accounts?
-- will need to make this page *presentable* by Apr-25, announcement and registration live on Apr-26 (Jana's schedule) or could even be before then if ready
 - do we need a poster?
+- need details for matlab.md, dmitri.md, azure.md, phil.md, venkat.md, amazon.md
+- career panel preparation (Brent, finance, etc)
+  - Roman: create a page / provide some description
+- CC cloud: Brent will provide materials, Venkat will teach

 ## Courses (tentative program)

 - <sup>fixed</sup> means the instructor is available only on this date/time (cannot be moved)